-The overall objective of the LTPP program is to assess long-term performance of pavements under various loading and environmental conditions over a period of 20 years.
+The overall objective of the LTPP program is to assess long-term performance of pavements under various loading and environmental conditions over a pavement's life.
 The specific objectives for the LTPP program are:

 - 1. Evaluate existing design methods. - 2.
 Develop improved design methodologies and strategies for the rehabilitation of existing pavements. - 3.
 Develop improved design equations for new and reconstructed pavements.